ios-xr/iosxr-ansible/README.md

 In the nutshell, Ansible is an automation tool for configuring system, deploying software, and orchestrating services.
-Unlike Puppet and Chef which is an agent-based architecture, Ansible does not require daemon running or agent pre-installed on the target nodes to interact with the Ansible server.
+Unlike Puppet and Chef which is an agent-based architecture, Ansible does not require daemon running or agent pre-installed on the target nodes to perform configuration tasks.
 Ansible could be specified to run either on local server or on remote node.